choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 ### Transport Connector(s)

 ActiveMQ must listen over the network for Stomp connections; otherwise, MCollective can't reach it.
 Enable this with a `<transportConnector>` element inside the `<transportConnectors>` element.
+We generally recommend using TLS.

 {% highlight xml %}
     <transportConnectors>